maratai/craftery/game_design_general.md

 # Game Design: General
 - Johan Huizinga. *Homo Ludens: A Study of the Play-Element in Culture*.
 If you need to write about game design and theory in an *academic* sense, this book is impossible to escape.
 - Durgan A. Nallar. *Playful Structure: A Game Design Methodology: Theory and Practice*. **to-read**
+- Lewis Pulsipher. *Game Design: How to Create Video and Tabletop Games, Start to Finish*. **Recommended**.
 - Tynan Sylvester. *Designing Games: A Guide to Engineering Experiences*. **to-read**
 - Evan Torner, Emma Leigh Waldron, and Aaron Trammell, eds. *Analog Game Studies, Volume 2*.
 I have read some but not all of the essays.
   - Kevin Autenrieth.
 "Rule Explicitness Between Classic, Modern, and Computer Games."